 FVTool has two toolbars.

-An extended version of the MATLAB® plot editing toolbar.
+An extended version of the MATLAB® plot editing (MATLAB) toolbar.
 The following table shows the toolbar icons specific to FVTool.

 Restore default view.
 This view displays buffer regions around the data and shows only significant data.
 To see the response using standard MATLAB plotting, which shows all data values, use View > Full View.